Native American child and family - ICWA Protection

 Pre-1978 Removal Era

-Before ICWA, studies showed 25–35% of all Native children were removed from their homes, with 85% placed in non-native homes.
-This systematic removal threatened the very survival of tribes.
+Studies showed 25–35% of all Native children were removed from their homes, with 85% placed in non-Native homes.
+This systematic removal threatened the survival of tribes.

 Passage of the Act

-Congress passed ICWA to protect the best interests of Indian children and promote the stability of tribes, acknowledging that "state agencies had often failed to recognize the essential tribal relations of Indian people."
+Congress passed ICWA to protect the best interests of Indian children and promote the stability of tribes, acknowledging that state agencies had often failed to recognize essential tribal relations.

 The Gold Standard